Dogue De Bordeaux

 Temperament:

-The Dogue de Bordeaux (Dogue de Bordeaux) is an old breed of dog from France.
-It is a breed recognized by the FCI and is included in Group 2, Section 2.
-This gentle, calm and balanced dog is always loyal to his family.
+The Dogue de Bordeaux is an old dog breed from France.
+It is a breed recognized by the FCI and belongs to Group 2, Section 2.
+This gentle, calm and even-tempered dog is always loyal to its family.
 Its calm nature makes it a good playmate for children.

 Characteristics

 The Dogue de Bordeaux has a strong build.
 The broad head matches the stocky body.
-Other features are the deep skin folds and the triangular hanging ears.
+Further characteristics are the deep skin folds and the triangular hanging ears.
 The short nose completes the picture.
-The Great Dane has a semi-long and slightly curved tail.
+The Dogue de Bordeaux has a medium-length, slightly curved tail.

 The coat is short and smooth.
-Mostly the soft coat is unicolored.
-The reddish-brown coat color can vary between mahogany and isabelline.
-White patches on the chest and paw area are recognized by the breed standard.
-Some specimens have a brown or black mask.
+The soft coat is usually unicolored.
+The reddish-brown coat color can vary from mahogany to isabella.
+White patches on the chest and paws are recognized in the breed standard.
+Some animals have a brown or black mask.

-The males have a height at withers between 60 and 68 cm and a body weight of at least 50 kg.
-The bitches are slightly smaller.
-For them, the height at the withers is between 58 and 66 cm and they should have a minimum weight of 45 kg.
-The physique is compact.
-There is a minimum difference between body length and height at withers.
+The males have a height at the withers of 60 to 68 cm and a weight of at least 50 kg.
+The females are somewhat smaller.
+They have a height at the withers of 58 to 66 cm and a weight of at least 45 kg.
+The build is compact.
+The difference between body length and height at the withers is minimal.

-The whole appearance of the Dogue de Bordeaux demands a certain respect from you.
-At the same time, his nature is exactly the opposite.
+The entire appearance of the Dogue de Bordeaux inspires respect.
+However, its character is exactly the opposite.
 This sensitive dog is cuddly and gentle.
 Nothing can upset him so quickly.
 Even noisy children are accepted with stoic calm.

 The Dogue de Bordeaux is intelligent.
-With a certain consistency well trainable.
-The innate thick skull partly prevents the immediate execution of commands.
-They are executed in the end.
-This breed is easy to handle with love and consistent behavior.
+With a certain consistency, it is easy to train.
+Its innate thick skull sometimes prevents commands from being carried out immediately.
+However, they are eventually carried out.
+This breed is easy to train with love and consistency.

-The innate qualities to protect and guard are not a problem.
+The innate qualities of protection and guarding are not a problem.
 The young and impetuous Dogue de Bordeaux learns quickly.
-She learns to regulate her strength and protective instinct.
-In this imprinting phase it is easy to accustom her to other pets.
+It learns to regulate its strength and protective instinct.
+During this imprinting phase, it is easy to get them used to other pets.

-Towards strangers Bordeaux Great Dane is suspicious.
-She decides when this "stranger" is accepted.
-At the same time she remains completely sovereign.
-She is neither aggressive nor fearful.
+The Great Dane is suspicious of strangers.
+It decides when this "stranger" is acceptable.
+In doing so, it remains completely confident.
+It is neither aggressive nor fearful.

-Representatives of this breed of dogs are not sportsmen.
+Representatives of this breed of dog are not sports enthusiasts.
 Walks in the countryside and short bike rides are fun.
-Obedience and dogdancing are suitable as dog sports, but as fun and not for trophies.
+Obedience and dog dancing are suitable as dog sports, but for fun and not for trophies.

-The Dogue de Bordeaux is listed dog in some countries.
-Due to their positive characteristics and their strong nerves, the official hurdles can be mastered.
-The Dogue de Bordeaux needs family connection.
-A kennel attitude is not suitable for this sensitive dog.
+The Dogue de Bordeaux is a listed dog in some countries.
+Its positive characteristics and strong nerves enable it to overcome the official hurdles.
+The Dogue de Bordeaux needs a family connection.
+Kennels are not suitable for this sensitive dog.

 Coat care: